 Access for women arrived in 1918, when the New Jersey College for Women (now Douglass Residential College) was founded.
 In 1945 and 1956, state legislative acts designated Rutgers as The State University of New Jersey, a public institution.
 The University of Newark (now Rutgers University–Newark) joined Rutgers in 1946, followed by the College of South Jersey (now Rutgers University–Camden) in 1950, which gave Rutgers a statewide presence.

 In 1989, Rutgers University–New Brunswick was invited to join the Association of American Universities, making Rutgers’ flagship one of the top 62 research universities in North America.
 Rutgers’ standing as a leading university reached new heights in 2013 when a state legislative act transferred to Rutgers much of the former University of Medicine and Dentistry of New Jersey, creating Rutgers Biomedical and Health Sciences and dramatically expanding Rutgers’ mission to include academic medicine and wide-ranging patient care.
-In the same year, Rutgers University–New Brunswick joined the Committee on Institutional Cooperation, a consortium of 15 leading universities that includes all members of the Big Ten® Conference and the University of Chicago.
+In the same year, Rutgers University–New Brunswick joined the Big Ten Academic Alliance, a consortium of 14 leading universities that includes all members of the Big Ten® Conference.

 Today, with more than 67,000 students, Rutgers is one of the most significant and diverse comprehensive research universities in the nation.